Virginia Court Records

 - No-fault

-On the other hand, a contested divorce is one in which the parties disagree over one or more issues regarding the settlement of the divorce.
+On the other hand, a contested divorce is one in which the parties disagree over one or more issues regarding the divorce settlement.
 The divorce would have to be finalized in court following a court proceeding.
-In this case, the application for divorce must be one or more of the grounds of divorce listed earlier.
-This divorce can take as much as eighteen months to be finalized.
+In this case, the application for divorce must be based on one or more of the grounds of divorce listed earlier.
+Such divorces may take as long as eighteen months to be finalized.

-For a no-fault divorce, the parties do not have to cite any of the listed grounds for divorce.
-However, the couple must have lived apart from each other for at least one year.
-If, however, there are no minor children in the marriage, and the couple had earlier signed a separation agreement, either of them may file for a divorce after staying apart for only six months.
+For a no-fault divorce, the parties do not have to cite any listed grounds for divorce.
+However, the couple must have lived apart for at least one year.
+If there are no minor children in the marriage and the couple had earlier signed a separation agreement, either of them may file for a divorce after staying apart for only six months.
 This divorce also must be granted by a competent court.

-In keeping to § 32.1–268, the Clerk of Circuit Court where the divorce was finalized is to certify and file the final decree of divorce and annulment of marriage with the State Registrar.
+In keeping with § 32.1–268, the Clerk of Circuit Court where the divorce was finalized is to certify and file the final divorce decree and annulment of marriage with the State Registrar.

 Are Divorce Records Public in Virginia?

 Pursuant to the Virginia Code § 32.1–271, all divorce records are not public records.
-This means the records can not be accessed by the general public.
-These records can only be obtained by the parties named in the records, their immediate family members, or attorneys.
-Immediate family members refer to parents, wife, husband, child, sister, brother, and grandparents of the registrants.
+This means the records are not open to the general public.
+These records may only be obtained by the parties named in the records, their immediate family members, or attorneys.
+Immediate family members refer to the registrants' parents, wife, husband, child, sister, brother, and grandparents.

-Extended family members of the registrant such as uncles, aunts, cousins, and in-laws are not authorized to request for the divorce records.
+Extended family members of the registrant, such as uncles, aunts, cousins, and in-laws, are not authorized to request the divorce records.
 Eligible family members must present a valid ID to prove their relationship with the registrants.

-The Virginia Code § 2.2–3700 through 2.2–3714 makes it unlawful for anyone to issue a divorce record and any other vital record to an unauthorized person.
-However, divorce records will automatically become public records 25 years after the divorce was granted.
+Virginia Code § 2.2–3700 through 2.2–3714 makes it unlawful for anyone to issue a divorce record and any other vital record to an unauthorized person.
+However, divorce records automatically become public records 25 years after the divorce is granted.

 What are the types of Divorce Records available in Virginia?

-Final decrees of divorce are documents that capture the final divorce judgment given by a court and the terms of settlement of a divorce.
-It also bears the names of the parties of the divorce, when, and where it was finalized.
+Final divorce decrees are documents that capture the final divorce judgment given by a court and the terms of a divorce settlement.
+They also bear the names of the parties to the divorce, when it was finalized, and where it was finalized.

-But unlike the divorce certificate, the final decree of divorce contains other details such as child support, spousal support, change of name information, property division, visitations, etc. The Clerk of Circuit Court keeps and issues this record as well as divorce case files.
+However, unlike the divorce certificate, the final decree of divorce contains other details such as child support, spousal support, change of name information, property division, visitations, etc. The Clerk of Circuit Court keeps and issues this record and divorce case files.

-The divorce case files, on the other hand, are all the documents that were filed during the divorce proceeding leading to the eventual final judgment.
-It contains papers, summons, motions, etc.
+On the other hand, the divorce case files contain all the documents filed during the divorce proceeding, leading to the eventual final judgment.
+They include papers, summons, motions, etc.

 How Do I Get Divorce Records in Virginia?

-In Virginia, divorce records can be obtained via mail and in-person.
-The exact mode of retrieval of a divorce record depends on the particular record under consideration.
-The State Office of Vital Records issues divorce certificates to authorized members of the public.
-It has records of divorces that occurred from 1918 to date.
+In Virginia, divorce records may be obtained via mail or in person.
+The exact mode of retrieval depends on the particular record under consideration.
+The State Office of Vital Records issues divorce certificates to authorized members of the public and has records of divorces from 1918 to the present.

-There are two ways to submit a request for a certified copy of a divorce certificate, which walk-in, and mail-in requests.
+There are two ways to submit a request for a certified copy of a divorce certificate: walk-in and mail-in requests.
 However, both of them start with an online application form.
-To order for a certified copy of a divorce certificate, fill in the divorce certificate online application form.
+To order a certified copy of a divorce certificate, fill out the divorce certificate online application form.

-Some of the fields include the name of the registrant, date of the divorce, place of divorce, the relationship of the requester to the registrant, the reason for the request, contact address, and phone number of the requester.
-When all necessary fields have been completed, print the form and sign on it.
+Some fields include the registrant's name, date of divorce, place of divorce, the requester's relationship to the registrant, the reason for the request, contact address, and phone number of the requester.
+When all necessary fields have been completed, please print the form and sign it.

 The Office of Vital Records charges a fee of $12 for each certified copy of a divorce certificate.
 The fee must be a signed check or money order payable to the State Health Department.
 In addition to the signed application, the requester must provide a valid government-issued ID and the applicable fee.